 A - Z of India

 This is India – but not as you know it.
-Crystal clear waters, beaches of powder-soft white sand and unfurling jungle, out in the middle of the ocean.
+Crystal clear waters, powder-soft beaches and unfurling jungle, out in the middle of the ocean.
 The Andaman Islands form an archipelago stretching across the Bay of Bengal, over 1,000 kilometres from the Indian mainland.
 To protect the indigenous tribes settled here for millennia, most of the 572 islands are off limits to visitors.
-The beauty of the dozen open for business, such as Havelock, prove it’s a tourism hotspot in waiting.
-Wanderlust is driving savvy travellers to its pristine shores, and luxury resorts are popping up to accommodate them.
+The beauty of the dozen open for business, such as Havelock, is drawing savvy travellers to its pristine shores.

 The best time to visit the Andaman Islands is between October and March, though its tropical climate makes it a year-round destination.
-Radhanagar, Havelock’s most popular beach, is the perfect spot to watch the sunset.
-As the sun slips across ruby skies into the ocean, the effort to make it here feels more than worth it.
+Radhanagar, Havelock’s most popular beach, features a single luxury property – the recently opened Taj Exotica Resort & Spa.
+Bed down beachside in one of its 50 villas, raised on stilts and inspired by indigenous Jarawa huts for a touch of authenticity.
+After morning yoga by the pool, wander nature trails in the forest, kayak through the mangroves or dive the coral reefs – then return to your hotel in time for sunset.
+As you watch the sun slip across ruby skies and into the ocean, the effort to make it here will feel more than worth it.

 As the world’s largest film industry, Bollywood has been delighting movie goers for over a century with tales of romance, drama and action.
 Close to 2,000 films come out of Mumbai every year, selling enough tickets to put half the world’s population in cinema seats.
 The music and dance routines are especially famous.
 Heroes take centre stage, while troupes of brightly dressed dancers support them.
 The soundtrack of the latest hit Bollywood film can be heard ringing out from taxis, markets and nightclubs across the country.